Public Transport Amsterdam

 Buses in Amsterdam

-The buses in Amsterdam are operated mainly by GVB, Connexxion and EBS operate bus lines around Amsterdam.
-All buses have check-in and check-out ports meaning that you can check in with a public transport chip card.
+The buses in Amsterdam are operated mainly by GVB, Connexxion and EBS.
+All buses have check-in and check-out ports meaning that you can check in with a public transport chip card and check-out.
+You cannot buy a ticket on the bus with cash money anymore.

 Trams in Amsterdam